polterguy/polterguy.github.io/index.md

-> We realised there was a need for higher code quality, tightened security measures, and more automation in the enterprise software development space - So we released Magic to the public, allowing others to take advantage of the same quality improvements we could internally see within our own enterprise for ourselves.
+> We realised there was a need for higher code quality, tightened security measures, and more automation in the enterprise software development space - So we released Magic to the public, allowing others to take advantage of the same quality improvements we could internally see within our own enterprise.

 Thomas Hansen, CEO at Server Gardens